hristomanos/HoverCarAssociation/README.md

   For example:
   `m_rigidBody.AddForce(transform.forward * m_speed);`

-To turn the car, we can add torque to the car's
+To turn the car, a similar method is applied by adding torque to the car

 We firstly process input by utlilisng Unity's function Input.GetAxis() which returns a value of the virtual axis.
 The returned value is in the range -1...+1 and is also frame independent.
 This means that when no button has been pressed, the function returns 0.0f and when the "move forward/backward" button is pressed, the function returns 1.0f/-1.0f.
 Secondly, once we know